Secure Messengers in Comparison: WhatsApp and its Alternatives

 Just like Signal, Threema is considered outstanding in terms of its security.
-The messaging app Made in Switzerland is being used by 4.5 million people (February 2018).
+The messaging app Made in Switzerland is being used by more than 8 million people (January 2020).
 Whereas Signal dominates the international market for WhatsApp alternatives, Threema is mainly popular in German speaking countries – more than 80% of the users are from Germany, Austria, and Switzerland.
 In September of 2020 it was announced, that with the help of new investors, Threema is now also trying to grow in popularity with people outside the German speaking regions of Europe and attract even more users.
 Threema Work is a special version of the app built for the separation of private and business communication.

 Furthermore, private chats can be hidden and secured by a PIN code.
 There are three different categories of contacts, depending on the level of mutual trust: red for unknown, yellow for verified users and green for contacts known in person.
 In order to mark contacts in green, you have to meet and verify them in person by scanning their QR codes.
 Thus, you are protected against man-in-the-middle attacks.
 Threema does encrypt all messages end-to-end, by default, using the NaCI library.

-There are no problems known concerning data security.
+Disadvantages: There are no problems known concerning data security.
 Auto-access to your contacts is activated by default, but can be manually deactivated.
-Video calls are still not possible,yet (March 2018).

 Services with Opt-in Encryption

-Telegram offers opt-in end-to-end encryption and the message self-destruction option for a automatic destruction of a message after a certain time.
+Security: Telegram offers opt-in end-to-end encryption and the message self-destruction option for an automatic destruction of a message after a certain time.
 Group chats cannot be encrypted (as of August 2018).
 Experts assume that most users are not using the optional end-to-end encryption of Telegram.